Rallo00/Hackintosh-MatebookD14-2020-Ventura/README.md

 * Touchscreen (it breaks while using, no further problems are generated)
 * Dedicated video card nVidia (not supported on macOS)
 * Integrated WebCam (not supported on macOS)
+* Integrated fingerprint reader (not supported on macOS)
 * Handoff
 * Facetime video (with integrated camera, works with USB external camera)